La Fauxmagerie

-La Fauxmagerie (from French faux "false" or "imitation" and fromagerie "cheese shop") is the UK's first vegan cheese shop.
+La Fauxmagerie Ltd (from French faux "false" or "imitation" and fromagerie "cheese shop") is the UK's first vegan cheese shop.
 It sells plant-based substitutes for dairy cheese, operating a retail store in London's Shoreditch area as well as selling online and wholesale.
 Founded in 2019, the shop's range includes vegan versions of Camembert, Cheddar, goat cheese, blue cheese, and feta.
+La Fauxmagerie received press attention in 2019 after Dairy UK, a lobby group, threatened to sue them over the use of the phrase "plant-based cheese".
 It is operated by the Welsh siblings Rachel and Charlotte Stevens.
-La Fauxmagerie received press attention in 2019 after Dairy UK, a lobby group, threatened to sue them over the use of the phrase "plant-based cheese".
+Both founders follow a vegan diet and play an active role in the day to day running of their Shoreditch store and product development.